-Looking to teach music composition in year 1, but don’t know where to start?
+Looking to create a music composition lesson plan for grade one, but don’t know where to start?

 Well read on …

 Teaching composition when young children can barely read or play a note is hard!

 And most teachers aren’t trained in the area of composition and most teachers aren’t composers!
 So where do you start with making composition lessons and how do you get your students to be creative?

 I think this area was probably the one thing I had the biggest block with putting into my classes, especially in the early grades.
 When I first started teaching music, I had no idea what I could do in the field of composition.
 I wasn’t a composer and I had no idea where to start in getting kids to be creative.

 So, over the years I’ve had to learn how to do this in an easy and effortless way.

 Would you like to know some of the secrets that it took me well over a decade to learn?

 In this grade 1 training video level, I’ll show you the core basics and STRATEGY behind how to get children having fun with composition and getting creative in just two easy stages.

 Think of this as laying the solid groundwork for any teaching composition lessons for any grade.